 I turned, expecting to find him, only for my gaze to land on a second monster, this one covered from head to toe in flaming red fur.
 But the green eyes that met mine were still human, still the eyes of my twin.
 He winked at me and sprung forward on powerful hind legs.
 He let out a yip of glee as he plunged into the crowd of panicking aristocrats.

 The ruffling sound of feathers filled my ears again.
 Only when one floated down in front of my face did I realize that it was actually feathers.
 The black trappings and ribbons of my peers had turned into plumage.
 Several took flight as they fled from my brother.

 I backed away.
-My heel caught on an upended chair and I went pinwheeling down, landing hard on the dew-slicked grass.
+My heel caught on an upended chair, and I went pinwheeling down.
 The first scream ripped through my throat as Henry caught a flailing countess out of the air and dragged her back to the ground.

 “Kit,” someone called.